jsabol/kw_warfare/README.md

 [Migrate Existing KW-Warfare data From 0.8.1](https://gist.githubusercontent.com/Mejari/cac90f00c10ed5f583b28a3b9f880a7e/raw/7aa782553d9947429f3d1193f12bf490852d1556)

+You'll also need to re-import any of the bundled macros you've previously imported.

 ## License

 This project is derived from the original [Warfare](https://bitbucket.org/Fyorl/warfare/src) module developed by Kim Mantas.